Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Weekly performance reviews work far better than daily monitoring.
 Daily ad performance can fluctuate wildly for reasons that have nothing to do with your campaign quality.
 Maybe there was a major news event, or it was a bank holiday, or the algorithm was just having a weird day.
 There are variables that you simply cannot account for.

 Once you have the required data, look for relevant patterns rather than individual data points/spikes.
-The idea here is identifying patterns to help you understand what’s actually working and help define how you refine future campaigns, rather than just reacting to what can be random fluctuations.
-The golden rule here is not to change the settings or try to ‘improve’ (you’ll do more damage than good) performance too quickly, either.
+The idea here is identifying patterns to help you understand what’s working and help define how you refine future campaigns, rather than just reacting to what can be random fluctuations.
+Don’t change the settings or try to ‘improve’ (you’ll do more damage than good) performance too quickly.
 This is probably the biggest mistake I see artists make with advertising.
 The algorithm needs time to learn and find your best audiences and your best efficiency.
 Making changes every day usually hurts performance because you’re not giving campaigns time to stabilise and find their rhythm.

 Attribution Windows Matter More Than You Think